jaraco/jaraco.vcs/README.rst

   `packaging <https://pypi.org/project/packaging>`_.
 Any tags that don't match this scheme will be ignored.

-Thereafter, use the RepoManager.get_current_version to determine the version of the local code.
+Thereafter, use the Repo.get_current_version to determine the version of the local code.
 If the current revision is tagged with a valid version, that version will be used.
 Otherwise, the tags in the repo will be searched, the latest release will be found, and the